 Reception and Year 1 are taught spellings as part of their daily phonic lessons using Read Write Inc.

-Year 2 and children in Key Stage 2 are taught daily phonics, using the "No Nonsense Spelling" program with interventions for those children who need a boost with their phonics learning.
+Year 2 and children in Key Stage 2 are taught spelling daily, using the Read Write Inc Spelling programme with interventions for those children who need a boost with their phonics learning.

 Writing at Hope Community School

 Our writing curriculum ensures that all children have plenty of opportunities to write for different purposes and for a range of audiences.
 We endeavour to provide ‘real’ purposes for writing so that children are engaged and excited by their writing experiences at school.
 Having high quality texts is another way in which we drive our writing across all Year groups.
 Through the use of high quality text, pupils deepen their vocabulary and writing style knowledge.
 As a school we have adopted "The Write Stuff" by Jane Considine to bring clarity to the mechanics of writing.
 "The Write Stuff" follows a method called "Sentence Stacking" which refers to the fact that sentences are stacked together chronologically and organised to engage children with short, intensive moments of learning that they can then immediately apply to their own writing.
 An individual lesson is based on a sentence model, broken in to three chunks:

 - Initiate section – a stimulus to capture the children’s imagination and set up a sentence.

 - Model section – the teacher close models a sentence that outlines clear writing features and techniques.

 - Enable section – the children write their sentence, following the model.